baden03/t-minus-countdown/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
+* rebuilt method of keeping countdown timer in sync
+* Prevent errors when $(this) isn't an array
+* fixed bug, where timers freeze if you have more than one on a page
-scripts do not load on customize.php page & removed now.php from js. fully tested with WordPress 4.8
+* fully tested with WordPress 4.9.0